Registration is open — grab your spot before they're gone!

 We want to inspire everyone to get on a bike and challenge themselves in a friendly, welcoming event setting.
 As such, we focus much less on racing and way more on fun and enjoyment.

-As a method of showing our gratitude, we are committed to donating back to community programs that help support the trails we love.
+As a method of showing our gratitude, we are committed to donating back to community programs that help the sport we love.

 History